Null hypothesis: Discussion

 Advice concerning the use of one-tailed hypotheses has been inconsistent and accepted practice varies among fields.
 The greatest objection to one-tailed hypotheses is their potential subjectivity.
 A non-significant result can sometimes be converted to a significant result by the use of a one-tailed hypothesis (as the fair coin test, at the whim of the analyst).
 The flip side of the argument: One-sided tests are less likely to ignore a real effect.
 One-tailed tests can suppress the publication of data that differs in sign from predictions.
 Objectivity was a goal of the developers of statistical tests.

 It is a common practice to use a one-tailed hypothesis by default.
 However, "If you do not have a specific direction firmly in mind in advance, use a two-sided alternative.
 Moreover, some users of statistics argue that we should always work with the two-sided alternative."

 One alternative to this advice is to use three-outcome tests.
 It eliminates the issues surrounding directionality of hypotheses by testing twice, once in each direction and combining the results to produce three possible outcomes.
 Variations on this approach have a history, being suggested perhaps 10 times since 1950.

 Disagreements over one-tailed tests flow from the philosophy of science.
 While Fisher was willing to ignore the unlikely case of the Lady guessing all cups of tea incorrectly (which may have been appropriate for the circumstances), medicine believes that a proposed treatment that kills patients is significant in every sense and should be reported and perhaps explained.
 Poor statistical reporting practices have contributed to disagreements over one-tailed tests.
 Statistical significance resulting from two-tailed tests is insensitive to the sign of the relationship; Reporting significance alone is inadequate.
 "The treatment has an effect" is the uninformative result of a two-tailed test.
 "The treatment has a beneficial effect" is the more informative result of a one-tailed test.
 "The treatment has an effect, reducing the average length of hospitalization by 1.5 days" is the most informative report, combining a two-tailed significance test result with a numeric estimate of the relationship between treatment and effect.
 Explicitly reporting a numeric result eliminates a philosophical advantage of a one-tailed test.
-An underlying issue is the appropriate form of an experimental science without numeric predictive theories: A model of numeric results is more informative than a model of effect signs (positive, negative or unknown) which is more informative than a model of simple significance (non-zero or unknown); in the absence of numeric theory signs may suffice.
+An underlying issue is the appropriate form of an experimental science without numeric predictive theories: A model of numeric results is more informative than a model of effect signs (positive, negative or unknown), which is more informative than a model of simple significance (non-zero or unknown); in the absence of numeric theory signs may suffice.

 History of statistical tests

-The history of the null and alternative hypotheses is embedded in the history of statistical tests.
+The history of the null and alternative hypotheses has much to do with the history of statistical tests.